andreaulicna/42_Inception/README.md

 **Dockerfile**
 ```
-FROM alpine:3.20											# specify the base image - alpine is small size and secure
+FROM alpine:3.19											# specify the base image - penultimate stable version

 RUN apk update && apk upgrade && apk add --no-cache nginx	# creates a new image layer resulting from the called command (similar to a VM snapshot)

 EXPOSE 443													# open port for the container to exchange web traffic

 CMD ["nginx", "-g", "daemon off;"]							# run the installed configuration
 ```